-His successors, the Hellenistic kings of Egypt, Syria, Pergamum and so on, followed in his footsteps by claiming divine status, and when Roman power spread into the Hellenistic world Roman proconsuls also found themselves being accorded similar divine honours.
+His successors, the Hellenistic kings of Egypt, Syria, Pergamum and so on, followed in his footsteps by claiming divine status, and when Roman power spread into the Hellenistic world Roman proconsuls also found themselves being accorded similar divine honors.
 It had become a natural way for people to express loyalty and respect to rulers.
-The practice spread to Rome’s western conquests, with successful generals in Spain, for example, being praised in quasi-religious terms (religious banquet, acclamation as “saviour”, sacred shrines).
-Even in Rome itself, the Roman triumph may have had elements of divine worship attached to it (hence the necessity for a slave standing behind the general being honoured, saying, “remember, sir, you are not a god”).
+The practice spread to Rome’s western conquests, with successful generals in Spain, for example, being praised in quasi-religious terms (religious banquet, acclamation as “savior”, sacred shrines).
+Even in Rome itself, the Roman triumph may have had elements of divine worship attached to it (hence the necessity for a slave standing behind the general being honored, saying, “remember, sir, you are not a god”).

 All these developments came to a crescendo immediately after Julius Caesar had defeated all his enemies in the civil wars and made himself the unchallenged master of he Roman world.
-Games were dedicated in his honour, statues set up to him, his image paraded with those of the other gods, his portrait put on coins – all things traditionally reserved for gods.
+Games were dedicated in his honor, statues set up to him, his image paraded with those of the other gods, his portrait put on coins – all things traditionally reserved for gods.

-The outpouring of popular grief after Caesar’s assassination led to the rapid spread of a cult in his honour.
+The outpouring of popular grief after Caesar’s assassination led to the rapid spread of a cult in his honor.
 Shrines were set up in Rome and in the provinces, with the senate’s (forced) approval.
 Thanks to his adoption as Caesar’s son, Augustus was able to call himself the “son of the divine Julius”.
-After Octavian’s victory at Actium, Asian cities requested that they might set up shrines to him as their “saviour”.
+After Octavian’s victory at Actium, Asian cities requested that they might set up shrines to him as their “savior”.